dfkaye/xyz/README.md

     asyncModule(arg1)(arg2)(arg3);
     anotherModule('hi, module');

-or AMD __which is actually really really close__ (requirejs, seajs), but relies on the "magic" of `function.toString()` to parse out `require` statements ~ which at first seems "cool" but turns out really to be more wasteful indirection and fakery
+or AMD of the function parsing type ~ __which is actually really really close__ (see requirejs, seajs), but relies on the "magic" of `function.toString()` to parse out `require` statements ~ which at first seems "cool" but turns out really to be more wasteful indirection and fakery

     define(__filename, function(module, require, exports) {